 As I opened up today, I run, hike, cycle, mountain bike, and walk to maintain my mind and body.
 Cross fit on the other hand – I have not been as successful.
 However, what works for me, may not work for you and vice-versa.

 What is even more important to remember, I didn’t start out running 21KM.
 1 KM, turned to 2 KM, then 5 KM, and so on.
 Cycling, or any sport for that matter, starts very much the same.
 The biggest secret is simply, just start!

 Starting to exercise can be as simple as going for a walk

-Exercise is not about winning medals or meeting some predetermined finish line, its about doing something for ourselves and building a habit that improves our life in countless ways.
+Exercise is not about winning medals or meeting some predetermined finish line, it is about doing something for ourselves and building a habit that improves our lives in countless ways.

 In addition to walking, running, or cycling, one of my favourite resources for beginners to exercise is the Canadian Diabetes Association video library that was pointed out to me by my local diabetes education clinic.
 The websites video library has great videos exercises you can do at home with little or no equipment and has exercises that may be suitable for people of all ages, including seniors with Type 2 Diabetes:

 - Dumbbell workouts